 Google's Pixel and Pixel XL flagship phones are a rousing success, with consumers praising the fluid user experience and overall performance as two of the devices' biggest strengths.
 But even though Google may have knocked it out of the park with a set of Apple-like smartphones that "just work," there's still room for improvement in a few areas.

 Take audio performance as an example—it's perfectly fine, but it's certainly not great.
 The Pixel only has a single bottom-firing speaker, and stock Android does not provide a graphic equalizer for fine-tuning audio quality.

-Luckily, a popular sound mod called ViPER4Android, AKA Viper Audio, is now available for the Pixel and Pixel XL, thanks to developer Mentalmuso.
+Hopefully, Google will think about this when the Pixel 2 comes around, but until then, a popular sound mod called ViPER4Android, aka Viper Audio, is available for the Pixel and Pixel XL, thanks to developer Mentalmuso.
 It gives you full control over the audio coming out of your speaker, headphones, Bluetooth headset, and more, so sound quality will be better than ever.

 To get started, simply download the Viper Audio flashable ZIP from your Pixel device, then wait until the file has finished downloading before moving on.

 Now boot your phone into recovery mode.
 From here, you should make a full NANDroid backup, because if anything goes wrong, or if you simply want to undo this mod, restoring the backup would be the easiest way to get things back to normal.